Lincoln Project locked out of Twitter after group doxxed Trump campaign attorneys

 It was shared by several thousand other Twitter accounts before it vanished from the social media service and replaced with a message saying it was found to have violated the company’s rules.

-A spokesperson for Twitter said the post violated its abusive behavior policy and that The Lincoln Project would have to delete it before regaining access to its account, Fox News reported.
+A spokesperson for Twitter said the post violated its abusive behavior policy and that The Lincoln Project would have to delete it before regaining access to its account.

-Twitter and The Lincoln Project did not immediately respond to messages from The Washington Times.
+The Lincoln Project did not immediately respond to messages from The Washington Times.
+It resumed posting on Twitter through its account late Wednesday morning.

-It was not clear if The Lincoln Project had regained Twitter privileges Wednesday, as it had not posted on the platform for several hours as of late morning.

-Mr. Hicks and Ms. McGee are among lawyers involved in litigation pursued by Mr. Trump’s reelection campaign over last week’s presidential election and his projected loss to Democrat Joseph R. Biden.
+Mr. Hicks and Ms. McGee are among the lawyers involved in litigation pursued by Mr. Trump’s reelection campaign over last week’s presidential election and his projected loss to Democrat Joseph R. Biden.

 Several news outlets projected Mr. Biden to be the president-elect on Saturday, but Mr. Trump has not conceded and several fellow Republicans have also refused to accept the race’s outcome.